 alias pc='pass -c'

-My password store is in a private GitLab repo.
-I sync between laptop, desktop, and phone.
-The GPG key is on a YubiKey, with a backup on an air-gapped machine.
+The store lives in a private GitLab repo.
+I sync between laptop, desktop, and phone with git.
+The GPG key sits on a YubiKey, with a backup on an air-gapped machine.

 Is it more setup than Bitwarden?
 Yes.
-But it fits perfectly into my workflow, I have complete control over my data, and there’s no vendor that could decide tomorrow to raise prices or sell the company.
+The trade-off buys me a workflow that never leaves the terminal, complete control over my data, and no vendor who can raise prices or sell the company out from under me next quarter.

-But if you have a terminal-first workflow, if you want control over your data, and if you’re willing to take the GPG learning curve: pass is a breath of fresh air after all the overengineered password managers.
+But if you have a terminal-first workflow, you want control over your data, and you’re willing to climb the GPG learning curve, pass is a relief after every overengineered manager I tried before it.
+Roughly 700 lines of bash, files in a directory, git for sync.
+It does the job and gets out of the way.

 Resources: